HasanBera/Roborock-THT-PCB/README.md

 _**Key Features:**_

-THT Components: Utilizes through-hole components, making it accessible for hobbyists and easier to solder by hand.
+-*THT Components: Utilizes through-hole components, making it accessible for hobbyists and easier to solder by hand.

-Size: Matches the dimensions of the [BTT U2C](https://github.com/bigtreetech/U2C), ensuring compatibility and ease of integration.
+-*Size: Matches the dimensions of the [BTT U2C](https://github.com/bigtreetech/U2C), ensuring compatibility and ease of integration.

-Ease of Assembly: Simplified assembly process compared to SMD (Surface-Mount Device) components.
+-*Ease of Assembly: Simplified assembly process compared to SMD (Surface-Mount Device) components.

-Component Availability: Parts are easier to source from local and online suppliers.
+-*Component Availability: Parts are easier to source from local and online suppliers.

-Cost-Effective: Both the components and the overall production are more affordable.
+-*Cost-Effective: Both the components and the overall production are more affordable.

-Background:
+**Background:**
 The original design and schematic are from this GitHub repository: [Roborock-CPAP](https://github.com/condottab/Roborock-CPAP) by [condottab](https://github.com/condottab).
 While the original PCB design is in SMD format, this project provides a THT alternative to cater to users looking for a simpler and more accessible solution.

 Components